nihal-sahu/face-detector/README.md

 # opencv-face-detector
 Takes video input from connected webcam and highlights all faces identified.
+PRESS Q ON YOUR KEYBOARD TO STOP THE PROGRAM.

 Using OpenCV Libraries.
 Currently walking on a user-friendly interface to incorporate games.